Don't Ask, Don't Tell (Ugly Betty)

-"Don't Ask, Don't Tell" is the 18th episode of the dramedy series Ugly Betty, which aired on March 22, 2007.
-The episode was co-written by Marco Pennette, Veronica Becker & Sarah Kucserka and directed by Tricia Brock.
-The episode's title references the United States' "Don't ask, don't tell" military policy.
+"Don't Ask, Don't Tell" is the 18th episode of the dramedy series Ugly Betty, which aired in the US on March 22, 2007.
+The episode was co-written by Marco Pennette, Veronica Becker and Sarah Kucserka and directed by Tricia Brock.
+The episode's title refers to the United States' "Don't ask, don't tell" military policy.

 Plot

 In the wake of Claire Meade's arrest, the Suarezes find themselves dealing with the press coverage, and Betty expresses her guilt over Claire's arrest to Hilda.